On a C*-Diagonal Generated by the Toric Code: The -diagonal generated by the toric code

 \begin{proof} The proof that $\Cc$ is a masa can be found in \cite{AlickiJPA2007}.
 This also follows from its unique extension property, proven below.
 Furthermore, from \eqref{Eq:RibbonRelations}, we can see that the conjugations with the ribbon operators leave the algebra $\Cc$ invariant.
 Since the ribbon operators generate the entire algebra $\Aa$, the regularity follows too. \end{proof}

-For the second property listed in \ref{Def:CDiagonal}, we need to developed several tools.
-It will be useful to introduce a simplifying notation by setting $W=V\cup \tilde V$ and by placing the star and face opearators \eqref{Eq:StarFace} under the map $W\ni w \mapsto S_w$, where $S_w=A_w$ if $w \in V$ and $S_w=B_w$ otherwise.
+For the second property listed in \ref{Def:CDiagonal}, we need to develop several tools.
+It will be useful to introduce a simplifying notation by setting $W=V\cup \tilde V$, and by placing the star and face operators \eqref{Eq:StarFace} under the map $W\ni w \mapsto S_w$, where $S_w=A_w$ if $w \in V$ and $S_w=B_w$ otherwise.

 \begin{proposition} The Gelfand spectrum ${\rm Spec}(\Cc)$ of $\Cc$ is homeomorphic to the Cantor set

 \end{proposition}